simularium/subcell-pipeline/subcell_pipeline/analysis/compression_metrics/README.md

-# Compression Metric Calculations
+# Compression metric calculations

-## Metrics for Comparing Traces of Compressed Fibers
+## Metrics for comparing traces of compressed fibers

 Analysis combines compression simulations from Cytosim and Readdy and calculates various metrics to compare the compressed fibers.